GoogleCloudDataproc/flink-bigquery-connector/README.md

 The `flink-1.17-connector-bigquery-examples` module offers a sample Flink application powered by the connector.
 It can be found at `com.google.cloud.flink.bigquery.examples.BigQueryExample`.
-It offers an intuitive hands-on application with elaborate guidance to test out the connector and its various configurations across different source read modes.
+It offers an intuitive hands-on application with elaborate guidance to test out the connector and its various configurations.

 ## FAQ